-But WANADA does far more than host the region’s largest annual indoor event.
-Our insurance agency processes and manages the benefits our dealer members provide their employees, while our Automobile Dealer Education Institute continues to see record attendance in its Technician Development Program.
+That being said, WANADA does far more than host the region’s largest annual indoor event.
+Our insurance agency processes and manages the benefits our dealer members provide their employees, while our Automobile Dealer Education Institute once again broke attendance records in 2019.
 WANADA dealer members are some of the largest creators of good-paying, stable blue-collar jobs, and we are all immensely proud of the ways our members provide so many hard-working people with their slice of the American dream.

-As an organization that represents many of the Washington region’s longest-running and best-known local businesses, we at WANADA know how important and valuable our members’ professionalism and attention to detail is to the fabric of this region.
-The state of our market continues to be strong, and our dealer members deserve much credit for that fact.
+As an organization that represents many of the Washington region’s longest-running and best-known local businesses, we at WANADA know how important our members are to the fabric of this vibrant and diverse region.
+As we enter the 2020s, the state of our market continues to be strong, and our dealer members deserve much credit for that fact.

-Heading into 2019 and beyond, our organization, and the dealer members who comprise it, is committed to staying one step ahead of shifting trends in both the consumer marketplace and the regulatory sphere.
-We will always fight for the franchise system, a competition model that benefits both OEMs and consumers, and to that end we work closely year-round with our state partners at MADA and VADA, along with NADA at the national level, to represent the best interests of both our franchised dealers and the car-buying public.
+We will always fight for the franchise system, a competition model that benefits both OEMs and consumers.
+With that in mind, we work closely year-round with our state partners at MADA and VADA, along with NADA at the national level, to represent the best interests of both our franchised dealers and the car-buying public.

-In addition, we continue to support our Auto Dealer Education Institute, which continues to achieve the highest certification by the National Automotive Technicians Education Foundation (NATEF).
+Our NATEF-certified Automobile Dealer Education Institute has greatly expanded in the past few years, as well; we have built on our solid enrollee base in Montgomery County by aggressively expanding into Northern Virginia.
 ADEI not only provides hard-working young people in the region with a path to a stable, middle-class career, but it embodies one of WANADA’s core beliefs, which is that our dealers’ relationship with our customers should last long after the paperwork is signed and the car is driven off the lot.
 ADEI allows our members to find enthusiastic talent to provide the kinds of top-level service and maintenance that customers deserve.